PROTONIX DELAYED-RELEASE- pantoprazole sodium tablet, delayed release

 The stability of the compound in aqueous solution is pH-dependent.
 The rate of degradation increases with decreasing pH.
 At ambient temperature, the degradation half-life is approximately 2.8 hours at pH 5 and approximately 220 hours at pH 7.8.

-Each PROTONIX (pantoprazole sodium) Delayed-Release Tablet contains 45.1 mg or 22.56 mg of pantoprazole sodium sesquihydrate (equivalent to 40 mg or 20 mg pantoprazole, respectively) with the following inactive ingredients: calcium stearate, crospovidone, hypromellose, iron oxide, mannitol, methacrylic acid copolymer, polysorbate 80, povidone, propylene glycol, sodium carbonate, sodium lauryl sulfate, titanium dioxide, and triethyl citrate.
+PROTONIX Delayed-Release Tablets contains the following inactive ingredients: calcium stearate, crospovidone, hypromellose, iron oxide, mannitol, methacrylic acid copolymer, polysorbate 80, povidone, propylene glycol, sodium carbonate, sodium lauryl sulfate, titanium dioxide, and triethyl citrate.
 PROTONIX Delayed-Release Tablets (40 mg and 20 mg) complies with USP dissolution test 2.

 |Time||Placebo||20 mg||40 mg||80 mg|